strickert/DimosDB/README.md

 **Source Code is under embargo until October 2021**

 DimosDB is a web application for managing, sharing, and querying differential mobility spectrometry data and metadata.
 The application is designed to reduce the time required to develop Differential Mobility Mass-Spectrometry (DMS-MS) and  Liquid-Chromatgrapy Differential Mobility Mass-Spectrometry (LC-DMS-MS) methods and simultaneously demonstrate the advantages of using non-traditional databases and modern web frameworks and libraries to create flexible and scalable web solutions to manage the rapidly increasing volume and complexity of MS data.
-The DimosDB platform is divided into three sections, presented in detail below, \emph{i.e.}, manage, compare, and optimize.
+The DimosDB platform is divided into three sections, presented in detail below, i.e., manage, compare, and optimize.

 ## Data management